-It is best to designate a particular day of the week for the surveys so that they are spaced as evenly as possible.
-In coastal areas, surveys should be conducted within two hours of high tide to control for the effect of the tidal state of nearby mudflats.
-At inland sites, the time of a 24 hour period for conducting surveys should be based on the management objective.
-For example, if a manager is interested in supporting roosting activities, the counts should occur during a period when birds are most likely to be roosting in a site.
+It is best to designate a particular day of the week for the surveys so that they are spaced as evenly as possible in time.
+In coastal areas, surveys should be conducted within two hours of high tide to control for the effect of tidal stage on nearby mudflats.
+At inland sites, the time of a 24-hour period for conducting surveys should be based on the management objective.
+For example, if a manager is interested in supporting roosting activities, the counts should occur during a period when birds are most likely to be roosting at a site.
 Flexibility in the timing of surveys is needed to address constraints such as staffing, other activities taking place within units (e.g. hunting or management), and weather.

 If multiple units are surveyed, it is good practice to change the order of surveys by choosing different starting units on each visit (wherever possible).
-If count numbers are expected to be compiled, counts for all units should be completed in one day to minimize the interchange of birds across units.
-Multiple-counting of individual waterbirds should be avoided.
-If birds regularly flush from units during counts, then efforts to minimize disturbance during surveys or concurrent surveys may be needed to minimize the multiple-counting of birds.
-When birds are observed moving from one unit to another, include waterbirds in the estimate for only the first unit in which you encounter them.
-Waterbirds observed outside the unit boundaries during flood events, as flyovers or on adjacent dry land should not be included in the survey unit observations.
+If counts are expected to be compiled across units in a single set of surveys, counts for all units should be completed in one day to minimize double-counting birds.
+If birds regularly flush from units during counts, then efforts should be made to minimize the multiple-counting of birds.
+If birds are observed moving from one unit to another, include waterbirds in the estimate for only the first unit in which they were encountered.
+Waterbirds observed outside the unit boundaries during flood events, as flyovers, or on adjacent dry land should not be included in survey unit observations.

-There is no time limit for surveys, though ideally, all units within a project should be surveyed on the same day.
-However, in some instances, such as aerial counts, it may be necessary to collect unit conditions data that require ground-based assessments (mainly veg height, gage readings and salinity) on a day other than when the waterbird count is conducted.
-In these instances, the survey date recorded should be the date the waterbird count was conducted.
-The actual day the unit condition(s) were recorded should be included in the notes section of the database.
+There is no time limit for surveys, although ideally all units within a project should be surveyed on the same day.
+For aerial counts, unit condition information should be collected on the same day the waterbird count is conducted.
+If this is not possible, the survey date recorded should be the date the waterbird count was conducted.
+The date the unit conditions were collected should be included in the notes section of the database.
 Participants collecting unit conditions data on a different day than the waterbird count should evaluate the potential for the unit conditions to have changed significantly.
-If unit conditions have changed, the survey event should not be entered.
+If unit conditions have changed, the survey event should be censored.

-NOTE: During the waterfowl hunting season it is important to avoid conflict with hunting interests.
-Disturbance can be avoided by surveying from accessible points around the perimeter of wetlands, and by avoiding conducting surveys when hunting activity is highest.
+NOTE: During waterfowl hunting season in some areas, it may be important to avoid conflict with hunting interests.
+Disturbance can be avoided by surveying from accessible points around the perimeter of wetlands, conducting an aerial survey, and by avoiding surveys when hunting activity is highest.